 When you are fully awake (usually about two hours after surgery) you will be transferred to a patient room.
-You will have an IV, PCA Pump, urinary catheter, surgical drains and vaginal packing.
+You will have an IV, PCA Pump, urinary catheter and surgical drains.
 You will be up and around after surgery with the assistance of your nurse.
 Your activity will be limited to your room and short walks in the hall.
 Your diet will be slowly increased.
 The determination to increase your diet is based on the passage of gas through your rectum and increased bowel sounds.